Software maker HashiCorp raises $1.2 billion in U.S. IPO -source

 By Echo Wang

 HashiCorp priced 15 million shares at $80 per share, the source said.
-The company had planned to sell shares at $68 to $72apiece.
+It had planned to sell shares at $68 to $72 apiece.

 The source requested not to be identified ahead of an official announcement.
 HashiCorp did not immediately respond to a request for comment.

+Morgan Stanley, Goldman Sachs & Co, J.P.
+Morgan, Bofa Securities and Citigroup are lead underwriters on the offering.

-(Reporting by Echo Wang in Taos, New Mexico Editing by Chris Reese)
+(Reporting by Echo Wang in Taos, New Mexico; editing by Richard Pullin)

 ((E.Wang@thomsonreuters.com; +1 9172873971; Reuters Messaging: E.Wang@thomsonreuters.com@reuters.net))